uwdata/color-naming-in-different-languages/raw/study_v1/README.md

 - Missing Color Blindness data : For much of the study, a data type bug caused all colorBlindness entries to save as 0.
 Any values that are not 0 should be valid
 - Version 1.1.4 : Possible Priming effect due to the advertisement showing Korean and English color names for some saturated colors.

+### Study version history:
+(this is as best as I can reconstruct from looking at the git commit history)
+- pilot: Initial data collection, which was successful.
+We only collected color names for the "line" of full hue colors.
+- 1:
+  - Start collecting "full" colors for some languages
+  -  Improve demographic forms (e.g., allow "other" language entry)
+  - save more information about tile sorting task
+  - various UI improvements and fixes
+- 1.1:
+  - For color sorting, always start with the same random tile shuffle (so scores are consistent)
+  - Calculate average sorting score and sorting tile error to show users in results page
+  - various UI improvements
+- 1.1.1:
+  - improve results page
+  - change our claimed time estimate from 15 minutes to 12 minutes
+- 1.1.2:
+  - fix bugs in choosing which languages to ask for "full" data
+  - Add Korean localization of instructions in the middle of this version
+- 1.1.3
+  -  Change color naming wording from "You can practice entering color names below." to "You can practice entering color names below.
+You can use color words that are as specific or as general as you want."
+  - Better indicate what language we are expecting them to name colors in (based on their demographics form)
+  - Part way through this version add instruction localizations in Chinese, Persian
+- 1.1.4
+  - Fix bug where we were choosing full colors that were close together instead of what we intended in trying to choose full colors that were more different
+  - Share some of the results of our study on social media (which could have a priming effect, particularly for English and Korean participants reading about color naming differences before taking the study)
+- 1.1.5
+  - Add demographic question: Have you recently looked in detail at any website comparing how colors are named in different languages?
+  - Release blog post on results of study, again possible priming effect of people reading results before taking study

 ## Color Sampling Procedure

 To ensure that each participant is given an approximately perceptually uniform set of colors, we discretize the hue circle into 36 equally-spaced 36 bins within CIELAB color space.
 Every subject saw one color from each of these 36 bins, with the specific color stimuli randomly sampled from each bin.